autokey/autokey/Persistent-Values.md

 - They're written to that file the next time their AutoKey script is saved.
 - Changes to local values, including removal of local values, are also written to that file the next time their AutoKey script is saved.
 - Deleting a set statement from a script will not remove a local value from the store.
-- Key/value pairs exist until their script tells AutoKey to remove them or until their script is deleted.
+- Local values exist until their script tells AutoKey to remove them or until their script is deleted.
+- Local values may be lost if AutoKey dies by being killed from an external command or a power failure, etc.

 ### <a id="example-script-1">Example script
-This example script demonstrates some of the more common things you can do with local values: creating, changing, testing for, getting, displaying, printing, and removing a local value.
+This example script demonstrates some of the more common things you can do with local values: creating, changing, testing for, getting, displaying, printing, and removing a local value, and also displaying the store's local values.

 ```python
 # Create a local value: